1800s

 focal point vsc/3000 hydra pentacam still video camera 1994

 THE FOCAL POINT PENTACAM VSC/3000 Hydra Camera - 1994.
-A company called The Focal Pont introduced this unusual still video camera in 1994.
+A company called The Focal Point introduced this unusual still video camera in 1994.
 It consisted of a Sony video camera combined with a Nikon F4S 35mm SLR film camera.
 It could take still or video images, but required a videotape recorder, frame grabber, computer, and of course a lens, none of which were included in the $23,000 price.
 768 x 494 three-chip CCD.

 https://prezi.com/hrb6flrpcu6f/history-of-the-camcorder-timeline/